 Equipe3 & Arte/Ação

-Working together between 1970 and 1979, they generated one of the most relevant experimental artistic productions of the 1970s.
-Creators of happenings and ephemeral installations which configure the history of avant-garde art in Brazil, as it would later become known, their oeuvre is documented in a number of institutional collections such as the Museu de Arte Contemporânea da Universidade de São Paulo (MAC/USP), the Museu de Arte Moderna de São Paulo (MAM/SP), the Pinacoteca do Estado de São Paulo, the Fundação Nemirovsky, the Museum of Modern Art (MoMA) and the Metropolitan Museum of Art in New York, the Hara Museum in Tokyo, Japan, among others.
+Working together between 1970 and 1979, they generated one of the most relevant experimental artistic productions of the 1970s through the creation of happenings and ephemeral installations which configure the history of avant-garde art in Brazil.
+Their oeuvre is documented in a number of institutional collections such as the Museu de Arte Contemporânea da Universidade de São Paulo (MAC/USP), the Museu de Arte Moderna de São Paulo (MAM/SP), the Pinacoteca do Estado de São Paulo, the Fundação Nemirovsky, the Museum of Modern Art (MoMA) and the Metropolitan Museum of Art in New York, the Hara Museum in Tokyo, Japan, among others.